 - Should I get a step-less coffee grinder?

-- What espresso accessories should I get?
+- Which espresso machine accessories should I get?

-Manual Coffee Machines - Why K Bean?
+Italian Manual Coffee Machines - Why K Bean?